 I have had plenty of Tandoori chicken from a wide array of Indian restaurants but it wasn’t until I landed in the Maldives by way of India that I truly fell in love with it’s complexity.

 I was on a project (that ultimately fizzled) in Bangkok when I was invited to a friend’s honeymoon party.
 Now, coming from the West the honeymoon party almost always means a party of “two”.
 So that you “two” could have copious amount of sex, wine and food not necessarily in that order but that is generally the menu day-to-day.
 I wasn’t sure if that was customary and certainly didn’t want to impose but, hey, when in Rome…

 Then I did some cursory research on Maldives and I could hardly contain my myself.
 The images I saw online were jaw-droppingly beautiful.
 I was bubbly, tingly, jittery for many days always thinking “Hey Mike, you finally made it to the good life”.
-The two people who invited me were good people, but very flaky and ran very profitable, online gambling ring in and around SE Asia so nothing was ever for sure which added to my anxiety.
+The two people who invited me were “good” people, but very flaky and were deep in online gambling in and around SE Asia so nothing was ever for sure which added to my anxiety.

 Well, the day came and I had my tickets in hand.
 “I could hardly believe I had tickets to the Maldives!”
 I kept muttering all day.
 Now here’s the kicker.
 There was another surprise.
 We were all going to stay at an exclusive cast-away-esk eco-resort called Sixth Senses.